wixtoolset/web/root/src/documents/development/wips/3249-allow-ba-to-run-elevated-aync-process-through-engine.html.md

 Add `LaunchTargetElevatedId` attribute to `bal:WixStandardBootstrapperApplication` element, which takes the `Id` of an `ApprovedExeForElevation` element.
 This will make WixStandardBA use the new `LaunchApprovedExe` method instead of `ShelExecute`.
-If `LaunchApprovedExe` fails, it will fallback to the previous behavior (calling `ShelExecute` on the executable specified in the `LaunchTarget` attribute).
+If `LaunchApprovedExe` fails because of Access Denied, it will fallback to the previous behavior (calling `ShelExecute` on the executable specified in the `LaunchTarget` attribute).

 Add `LaunchArguments` and `LaunchHidden` attributes to `bal:WixStandardBootstrapperApplication` to give a documented way to use the magic variables `LaunchArguments` and `LaunchHidden`.